 Stage 1: Report an injury

-If you have been advised that one of your employees has been injured, you have 72 hours to report the injury to us.
+If you have been advised that one of your employees has been injured, you are required by law to report the injury to us within 72 hours.

 For instructions on how to report an injury, including the types of accidents or situations that require an employer report of injury, see Report an injury: For employers